ghanayemomar/HigherOrderComponent/README.md

 ## Overview

 A Higher-Order Component (HOC) is a pattern in React where you wrap a component with another component to enhance or modify its behavior.
-In this example, we'll create a HOC called `withCounter` that adds a click counter to a component.